zengm-games/zengm/README.md

 ## Installing and running

-Create a new MySQL database called bbgm
+Create a new MySQL database called bbgm.
+To do this, from the command line run something like:

+    mysql -u root -p
+    CREATE DATABASE bbgm;
+    GRANT ALL ON bbgm.* TO testuser@localhost IDENTIFIED BY 'test623';

-Run these commands in the Python interpreter, from this folder:
+Then these commands in the Python interpreter, from this folder:

     import bbgm
     bbgm.init_db()